-At the end of 2000, steps were taken to initiate a digitalization project of the Oslo Papyrus Collection.
-The project was named OPES (Oslo Papyri Electronic System) and its aims were first 1) to make all the published papyri (around 280 out of a total of 2272) available, catalogued and imaged, on
+At the end of 2000, steps were taken to initiate a digitalization project of the University of Oslo Library Papyrus Collection.
+The project was named OPES (Oslo Papyri Electronic System) and its aims are:

 Scanning was initially carried out using a Scando digital scanner from Kaiser.
 In the last phase of the project a Canon EOS 5D Mark IV digital camera was used.

 Until February 2020, the database was kept in FileMaker Pro, using the bundled web-server to present the collection on the web.
 In February 2020, the database was migrated to PostgresSQL and made available on the web using the homegrown UB-baser system.